Raisin-lang/raisin-lang/README.md

 # Raisin
-Functional-ish, sometimes statically typed language for real code warlocks and web wizards.
+Functional-ish, statically typed language for real code warlocks and web wizards.
 Something like that.